Gauravsunil/goodhealth/README.md

 const accountSID="ACb5610c884cae355ac42843783891714e";
 const authToken="deafa45bb397f134fad82d95e6616238";

-Paste the above code   in routes/users.js because the twilio is roating the authToken when i upload it on github for security purpose
+Paste the above code   in routes/users.js because the twilio is roating the authToken for security purposes when i upload it on github and make my repository public that's why
 So before running the code you need to paste them in routes/users.js Now to need to run project using npm start
 # Step3-